-- Damage to the neck or spinal column, which often features delayed symptoms of numbness in the arms or hands.
+- Damage to the cervical column or spinal column, which often features delayed symptoms of numbness in the arms or hands.

 - A traumatic brain injury may be suspected if you suffer changes in personality or physical function, impaired memory, problems with vision or hearing, or depression.